MDR88/my-concertbase/readme.md

 4. cd ..
 5. cd src
 6. run json-server -w storage.json "Run from the src folder"
+7. Cd ..
-7. Cd dist
+8. Cd dist
-8. Run http-server "Run from the dist folder"
+9. Run http-server "Run from the dist folder"

+The Browser will launch.
+If you are a new user, select Register.
+Once you register, you will be able to log in and all of the concerts you add will load when you log into your profile.